priya-gitTest/Python-Packaging-with-Pixi/episodes/3_project_structure.md

 [tool.pixi.dependencies]
 requests = ">=2.32.5,<3"
 ```
-It ge alsonerate a `pixi.lock` file
+It also generates a `pixi.lock` file which may look somewhat like the image below.

 <img width="590" height="262" alt="image" src="https://github.com/user-attachments/assets/3955c422-99ab-4690-a54f-b0c66decfa61" />